MaxPuig/garlic-wallet-lite/README.md

 - The API URL can be changed in the settings tab.

+- Opt-in notifications for new transactions to any address.

 > This app was made using [AppGyver](https://www.appgyver.com/), [garlicoin-js](https://github.com/MaxPuig/garlicoinjs-lib), [bitcore-lib-grlc](https://github.com/MaxPuig/bitcore-lib-grlc), [GoQR](https://goqr.me/api/) and [CoinGecko](https://www.coingecko.com/api).

 ## Installation Android